-Thrashing Zombies established it self in the late nineties and quickly became the most popular band on the east coast of Australia.
+Thrashing Zombies established it self in the late eighties and quickly became the most popular band on the east coast of Australia.
 Initially Tommyzygote and Marcus Gorgon established the band with Hags.
 Hags soon quit the band because Tommy and Marcus refused to play ‘Welcome to the Jungle’ by Gn’R (Hags quit the music industry and now trains horses).
 Marcus and Tommy then recruited Billy Snodgrass who established himself as lead vocalist for nearly a decade before the rock n roll lifestyle took its toll.
 Billy fell off a log while filming a T.Z. music clip claiming he hurt his back, thus, the pain killers began.
 Billy was last seen at a rehab facility In South Australia.

 Arguably the most significant line up change in Thrashing Zombies was to happen in the late late nineties.
 Keith Fontane – muso and producer joined the band and took T.Z. in a new direction.